robgarza/robgarza/README.md

 I've spent the last year or so adding PHP, SQL, and WordPress to my repertoire and now I am learning Python as part of [OSSU's](https://github.com/ossu/computer-science#curriculum) Computer Science curriculum.

 I'll be posting some thing's I've worked on as part of certificate courses or real world projects soon!
 I'll leave you with an idea of what's coming
--CMS coded in PHP and SQL as part of a PHP course on Udemy.
+- CMS coded in PHP and SQL as part of a PHP course on Udemy.
--WordPress plugin for using input from webforms to create PDFs using the FPDF library -Gym website as part of a WordPress website and plugin development course.
+- WordPress plugin for using input from webforms to create PDFs using the FPDF library
+- Gym website as part of a WordPress website and plugin development course.
--And more!
+- And more!

 <!---
 robgarza/robgarza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.